-Need to know how to set your hot water heater temperature?
-Below find everything you need to know about your gas or electric water heater thermostat, what temperature is best for hot water and how to set your hot water heater temperature thermostat.
+Need to know how to set your hot water heater temperature setting?
+Below find everything you need to know about your gas or electric water heater thermostat, what temperature is best for hot water, and how to set your hot water heater temperature thermostat.

 What’s the Right Temperature for a Hot Water Heater?

 It’s a common question: what temperature is best for hot water?
 The U.S. Department of Energy recommends setting a tank-based hot water heater to 120 degrees Fahrenheit.
 If you have never adjusted your hot water heater temperature, it’s most likely set on the default setting for most manufacturers of hot water heaters, which is 140 degrees Fahrenheit.